 Another difference between the two is their design.
 Unlike most massage guns, these two bear no similarity to each other at all.
 The Hypervolt Go is the traditional massage gun “gun grip” shape whereas the Theragun Mini has a very different triangular ergonomic handle.

-While the shape is different they both weigh approximately 1.5 lbs and are a similar size.
+While the shape is different they both weigh approximately 1.5 lbs and are similar in size.
 Both are easily portable massage guns that you can throw in a gym bag, your purse, or even stick in your pocket.

 Sadly the Theragun Mini only comes with one attachment – the standard ball head.
 The Hypervolt Go doesn’t do much better, but at least it has one more – a flat attachment and a bullet head (for smaller muscle groups and more targeted massages).